bofethe/yahtzee/README.md

 # yahtzee
-This repo simulates the game of yahtzee based on various strategies.
+This repo simulates the game of yahtzee based on 2 strategies.

-The files in this repo are as followed
+The scripts in this repo are as followed
-- *main.py* - simulates the game of Yahtzee
+- *main.py* - This is the only script needed to run to simulate the game of yahtzee.
-- *scores.py* - handles scoring of each round
+- *scores.py* - handles scoring of each round.  `main.py` imports this.

+The media folder has distribution table, flowchart, and statistics summary.

 **Stratagies tested**
 + Yahzee
-    - Go for yahtzee, and keep highest score avialable
+    - Go for yahtzee, and keep highest score avialable.
 + Upper
-    - Complete the Upper section first to get the bonus
+    - Complete the Upper section first with the goal to get the 35-point bonus